DeFiAligner/DeFiAligner/README.md

 ##  Introduction
-DeFiAligner focuses on detecting inconsistencies in balance change symbolic formulas triggered by DeFi functions with identical ABIs.
+DeFiAligner is a project to identify inconsistencies between project documentation and on-chain smart contracts (which exist in binary form).

-*Please note that this project only showcases the core code for path generation and symbolic extraction.
+*Please note that this repository only showcases the core code for path generation and symbolic extraction.
 For utilizing  Large Language Models in detection, refer to available online resources.*

 ## Overview